mrunalnshah/Bus-Reservation-System/README.md

 A C based project ,
 Bus Reservation System is a C Program which has :
-  1. Cross-Platform Compatible:
+  1. Windows Compatible:
-      * Windows ( CODED IN IT, USING VISUAL STUDIO 2022 )
+      * Windows ( CODED IN IT, USING VISUAL STUDIO 2022 ) { Build for windows only }
-      * Linux   ( YET TO CHECK )
+      * Linux ( Needs minor changes like coding itoa function, alternative of conio, and some basic changes )
   2. A login system, where Users and Admins can login.
       * ADMIN LOGIN :
           * Username : admin